aolney/ct-modular-book/docs/11-com-mod-generators.md

 At audio rates, we can hear sidebands, and the nature of the sound changes from an oscillation in loudness to a new timbre.

 The VCA is key to understanding AM.
-Recall that the VCA is a level control that lets us let through a certain amount of signal, typically 0-100%.^[Most VCAs are attenuators and so only reduce signal.
+Recall that the VCA is a level control that lets through a certain amount of signal, typically 0-100%.^[Most VCAs are attenuators and so only reduce signal.
 Some VCAs include amplifiers that allow the gain on the signal to go above 100%].
 If you stop to think about this mathematically, it means that the VCA is multiplying the signal by a control value.^[The control value itself at any moment is determined by the output of the modulator and thus it is the two signals that are being multiplied together, but for simplicity of exposition fixed point values are emphasized.]
 For example, if the VCA control value is 50%, then it is multiplying the incoming signal amplitude by .5.
 AM stops producing sound when the control value crosses below zero because VCAs are defined to operate in the 0-100% range, i.e., with unipolar control values only.